-African Americans and Hispanics comprise approximately 45% of the Prince William population.
-No other minority group approaches their demographics in the County.
-Therefore, testing these two major minority groups allows the County to extrapolate how 45% of its population would be treated under fair housing laws.
+African Americans and Hispanics comprise approximately 45 percent of the Prince William County population.
+No other minority group approaches their demographics in the county.

+Therefore, testing these two major minority groups allows the County to extrapolate how 45 percent of its population would be treated under fair housing laws.
 We would undoubtedly test other protected classes if we had indications or had concerns brought to our attention about issues with other protected classes.

-For the same reasons testing housing complexes of over 100 units gives us two advantages.
-First, vacancies are more likely to be available, particularly in tight housing markets.
-Second, we could reasonably extrapolate that in a complex of 100 units or more, members of these two protected classes residing in these apartment complexes would be treated similarly to the testers.
-In this case, all complexes' aggregate number of units was 23680.
+For the same reasons, testing housing complexes of more than 100 units gives two advantages:

+- Vacancies are more likely to be available, particularly in tight housing markets. - In a complex of 100 units or more, it could easily be extrapolated that members of these two protected classes residing in these apartment complexes would be treated similarly to the testers.

+In this case, the aggregate number of units in all complexes was 14,927.

-Fair housing testing has two significant objectives.
-First, the enforcement of fair housing laws.
-Second, preventing discrimination.
+Fair housing testing has two significant objectives:

+- The enforcement of fair housing laws. - Preventing discrimination.

 Knowing that Prince William County tests regularly keeps landlords focused on compliance and the importance of training their employees about fair housing laws to avoid non-compliance issues.